Travaux publics et Services gouvernementaux Canada

 Remember, too, that in Europe—and in Quebec—1,500 means "one and a half," and 1.500 means "fifteen hundred."
 The British "billion" is the equivalent of the American "trillion," while a British "trillion" is a million million million.
 In certain circumstances it may be advisable to write a thousand million or 109 or giga- instead of billion, and a million million or 1012 or tera- instead of trillion, to avoid the risk of misinterpretation.
 For similar reasons, the abbreviation ppb (parts per billion) should not be used.
 Rewrite 100 ppb as 0.1 ppm.

 Dollar amounts in different currencies should be distinguished from one another by some easily understood marker.
 A reference to $20 will be ambiguous to a non-Canadian reader and may be taken to refer to American or some other currency.
-No single system is universally accepted, but the following is the one used by the Department of Finance and the International Monetary Fund:
+The Translation Bureau recommends the symbol Can$ to represent the Canadian dollar:

 Where the reader may be in doubt as to which conventions should be followed for writing numerical expressions, the safest course is to adhere to international conventions (see 5.09 Decimal fractions, notes 1 and 2).